binoyPeries/samples-for-connections-testing/greeting-service-go/README.md

 ## Deploy Application

-Please refer to the Choreo documentation under the [Develop a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/#step-1-create-a-service-component-from-a-dockerfile) section to learn how to deploy the application.
+Please refer to  Choreo documentation under the [Develop a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/#step-1-create-a-service-component-from-a-dockerfile) section to learn how to deploy the application.

 You can select either Docker or Go as buildpacks.
 Fill as follow according to selected Buildpack.